![]() |

 Section 100.2180 Credit for Residential Real Property Taxes (IITA 208)

-a) Beginning with tax years ending on or after December 31, 1991, every individual taxpayer shall be entitled to a tax credit equal to 5% of real property taxes paid by such taxpayer during the taxable year on the principal residence of the taxpayer.
-In the case of multi-unit or multi-use structures and farm dwellings, the taxes on the taxpayer's principal residence shall be that portion of the total taxes which is attributable to such principal residence (IITA Section 208).
+a) Beginning with tax years ending on or after December 31, 1991, every individual taxpayer shall be entitled to a tax credit equal to 5% of real property taxes paid by the taxpayer during the taxable year on the principal residence of the taxpayer.
+In the case of multi-unit or multi-use structures and farm dwellings, the taxes on the taxpayer's principal residence shall be that portion of the total taxes that is attributable to the principal residence.

 b) A taxpayer will qualify for the property tax credit if: